HospitalRun/planning/Requirements/v1_0/Incident-Management.md

 13. At this time, there are 2 groups of users requiring separate permissions  1) uses that will enter, view and possibly update their own incidents.
 2) users that manage all incidents in the hospital.
 14. The datetime and user who last updated an incident should be visible.
 15. A site configuration containing an email address needs to be available for the destination of sentinal event notifications.
-16. Report (export) of incidents is needed.
+16. Reporting of incidents by department, and by category is required.
+17. Additonal reports of select incidents (filtering by date ranges, department, and category), showing details of the incident are also required.